Squarespace vs WordPress – Which one is better?

 – WordPress

 WordPress is the top choice among users who want to start a variety of different kinds of websites.
 Everything from Blogs to small business owners building a DIY website.
 Over 32% of all websites are powered by WordPress.
 While WordPress is fairly intuitive and easy to use, there is definitely a slight learning curve.
 Beginners will need to familiarize themselves with WordPress terminology and concepts such as difference between posts vs pages, categories vs tags, understanding themes and plugins.
 The default WordPress content editor is fairly easy to use.
 It comes with custom blocks to add content elements to your pages, so you can build beautiful layouts with media-rich content.
-Despite the slight learning curve, in our experience, most users quickly adapt to WordPress.
+Despite the slight learning curve, in our experience, most users quickly adapt to WordPress.– Squarespace

 Squarespace realizes heavily on pre-made templates.
 The good news is that with minimal effort on your part you can make a website in a shorter amount of time.
 There is a smaller learning curve than with WordPress.
 So if you are a more laid back person who just needs a website up this is a great option.
 But if you want your website to look a certain way or be able to make minor adjustments to it to fix small issues you might find Squarespace upsetting.
 Squarespace gives you a decent amount of options so most likely you can find something that is roundabout what you would like.
-But at a certain point you will hit a wall of things you just can’t adjust.
+But at a certain point you will hit a wall of things you just can’t adjust.Conclusion

 Squarespace fares a little better than WordPress out of the box in terms of ease of use for absolute beginners.
-However it’s limited features might not be ideal for all business owners.
+However it’s limited features might not be ideal for all business owners.On the other hand, WordPress offers beginners a lot of choices right from the beginning which might be confusing at first, but it is a lot more flexible in the long run.

 The Costs